Audio Cassette Transfer

 -Created a disc index with track listing that included album artwork on archival paper

-End Result: 1 directory, 47 CDs with MP3 files
+End Product: 1 directory, 47 CDs with MP3 files

 This project was from a family recordio collection from 1939 to 1959.
 Winston Stebbins brought in almost 500 audio discs.
 Recordio was rare short lived vinyl recording equipment, allowing the user to create their own records.
 The collection consisted of paper discs, metal discs and vinyl disc records.